backstage/backstage/.changeset/eighty-windows-brush.md

 '@backstage/plugin-tech-insights-backend': minor
 ---

-Make FactRetrieverRegistry injectable to override default implementation
+Allow FactRetrieverRegistry to be injected into buildTechInsightsContext so that we can override default registry implementation.